 The top two films by the audience ratings:

 4.67333 Junction by Andrey Klychnikov, Russia ― the audience prize;

 4.6 Cycloid by Tomoki Kurogi, Japan ― a diploma from the festival organizers.

-The winners of the audience prize and the jury prize will get $500 each from our partner Smart Media Systems.
+The winners of the audience prize and the jury prize received $500 each from our partner Smart Media Systems.

 by Ines Christine Geisser & Kirsten Carina Geisser2013

 Actually Giant Fox & William Honda just wanted to enjoy a coffee together, but the afternoon is getting more adventurous than they thought. (...)

 A virtual cube investigates different time spaces of a townscape interweaving the lives which cross through it. (...)